lancejpollard/meditations/readme.md

 ### Summary

-This project is on the exploration of the lowest-level languages for three popular platforms: Apple devices, Operating Systems, and Browsers.
+This project is on the exploration of the lowest-level languages for three popular platforms: Apple devices, Linux Systems, and Browsers.
 The goal for each environment is to develop a full featured web development framework and an example application.

 ### License